Kamran-Afzali/Kamran-Afzali.github.io/_posts/Causality/RDD_cld.md

 \end{cases}
 $$

 where $c$ represents the cutoff threshold.
 This sharp discontinuity contrasts with fuzzy RDD, where the assignment rule creates jumps in treatment probability rather than certainty.
 The key insight: individuals near the cutoff are exchangeable.
 Someone scoring 1199 on the SAT likely resembles someone scoring 1201 more than they resemble someone scoring 1400.
-This local randomization assumption enables causal identification.

 ### Identification Strategy